Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Assume-Guarantee Contracts and Compositional Reasoning

 \section{Assume-Guarantee Contracts and Compositional Reasoning}

-In this section, we present a compositional approach based on assume-guarantee contracts, which enables us to reason about the properties of a multi-agent system based on the properties of its components.
+In this section, we present a compositional approach based on assume-guarantee contracts which enables us to reason about the properties of a multi-agent system based on the those of its components.
 We will first introduce the new notions of assume-guarantee contracts and contract satisfations for multi-agent systems.
-Then, two different compositionality results will be presented which are tailored to multi-agent systems with acyclic and cyclic interconnection topologies, respectively.
+Then, two compositionality results will be presented which are tailored to multi-agent systems with acyclic and cyclic interconnection topologies, respectively.

-In the next subsection, we model the dependencies among the agents as a dependency graph.
-The agents are first split into clusters.
-The dependency graph will be leveraged in the compositional result using assume-guarantee contracts.
+\bl{In the next subsection, we first split the agents into clusters induced by the task dependency topology among the agents.
+Clusters will be leveraged to define assume-guarantee contracts representing the desired collaborative STL tasks. }